McGill Timber Structures Group

 Biography:

 Professor Bezabeh specializes in the evaluation and design of timber and timber-hybrid structures for earthquakes and strong winds.
-Prior to joining McGill, he worked as a Scientist/Technical Coordinator at Rowan Williams Davies & Irwin (RWDI) Inc. At RWDI, he coordinated the technical teams tasked with finding solutions to challenges linked to the wind design of tall and complicated buildings.
-These solutions involved wind tunnel testing and dynamic structural analysis.
-He received his Ph.D. and M.A.Sc. from the University of British Columbia (UBC), Canada, in 2021 and 2014, respectively.
-He developed a displacement-based seismic design guideline for a novel steel-timber hybrid structure as part of his M.A.Sc. project at UBC, which was funded by the NewBuilds network initiative.
-He spent four years as a visiting research student at Western University (formerly UWO) and conducted numerous wind tunnel studies at Western's WindEEE Dome and Boundary Layer Wind Tunnel Laboratory (BLWTL).
-His doctoral work developed new performance-based wind design frameworks for tall buildings.
-The frameworks are included in the new Modeling Guide for Timber Structures and the second edition of Canada's Technical Guide for the Design and Construction of Tall Wood Buildings published by FPInnovations.
-He also spent a semester at Kyoto University developing closed-form solutions for the seismic response of self-centering structural systems through the Mitacs-JSPS Fellowship.
-At the World Conference on Timber Engineering (WCTE), he received the Young Scientist Excellence Award in 2018.
-He is currently a member of the ASCE's Performance-Based Wind Engineering Task Committee of the SEI Technical Activities Division.
+Prior to joining McGill, he worked as a Scientist/Technical Coordinator at Rowan Williams Davies & Irwin (RWDI) Inc, where he coordinated technical teams tackling wind-design challenges for tall and complex buildings through wind-tunnel testing and dynamic structural analysis.
+He received his Ph.D.
+(2021) and M.A.Sc.
+(2014) from the University of British Columbia (UBC), Canada, and his B.Sc.
+(2011) from Addis Ababa University.
+As part of his M.A.Sc. at UBC, and with support from the NewBuilds network initiative, he developed a displacement-based seismic design guideline for a novel steel–timber hybrid structure.
+He spent four years as a visiting research student at Western University (formerly UWO), conducting numerous wind-tunnel studies at Western’s WindEEE Dome and the Boundary Layer Wind Tunnel Laboratory (BLWTL).

 PhD Student

-Mohammed earned a BS in Civil Engineering from Ain Shams University (ASU), Egypt, and an MS in structural and earthquake engineering at the University of Nevada, Reno (UNR).
-Mohammed served as a lecturer at UNR before joining McGill, and he holds practical experience as an EIT-certified structural engineer at Thyssenkrupp in Egypt and Thornton Tomasetti in New York.
-Mohammed's UNR research focuses on UHPC, resulting in publications and conference presentations.
-Actively engaged in extracurriculars, he led seismic design teams at ASU and UNR and currently chairs the EERI seismic design competition, shaping rules and judging international teams.
+Mohammed earned a B.S. in Civil Engineering from Ain Shams University (ASU), Egypt, and an M.S. in Structural and Earthquake Engineering from the University of Nevada, Reno (UNR).
+He subsequently served as a lecturer at UNR and gained professional experience as an EIT-certified structural engineer at Thyssenkrupp in Egypt and Thornton Tomasetti in New York.
+His research at UNR centered on UHPC, leading to publications and conference presentations.
+Active in student leadership, he led seismic design teams at ASU and UNR and now contributes to the EERI Seismic Design Competition as a chair, helping to shape rules and judge international teams.
+At McGill-TSG, he is co-supervised by Professors Matiyas Bezabeh and Colin Rogers, working on performance-based design of innovative timber–steel hybrid buildings under wind and earthquake multi-hazard loads.

 Research: Performance-based design of innovative timber-steel hybrid buildings under wind and earthquake multi-hazard loads